rmcastil/dotfiles/README.md

 * asdf as my tool manager (rubies, nodes, etc).

 ## Setup
+Ideally you would git clone this repo but you may have to download the repo on a brand new mac.

 Run and see `bin/setup` for getting everything up and running with a new Mac.
 It will
 * link dotfiles to the home directory.
 * install xcode-select.